Question 1: When are applications due?

 Question 6: Who will be teaching the classes?

-Predominantly, permanent WesternU faculty with appointments in the Graduate College of Biomedical Sciences and other WesternU colleges, such as the College of Osteopathic Medicine of the Pacific, the College of Dentistry, etc.
+Predominantly, permanent WesternU faculty with appointments in the Graduate College of Biomedical Sciences and other WesternU colleges, such as the College of Osteopathic Medicine of the Pacific, the College of Dental Medicine.

 Question 7: Are there separate course sections for MSMS students?